MythicAgents/Hades/SETUP.md

 - Restart Mythic after copying the file
 - Or use **Settings -> Payload Types -> hades -> Edit Icon**

-**`geolocation` returns permission denied:**
+**`geolocation` returns `{"error": "no result"}` even on pages with active location permission:**
+- This was a bug in older builds: `func: () => new Promise(...)` (non-async) causes Chrome to capture `undefined` instead of awaiting the Promise.
+Fixed in current build — ensure you are running a payload built from current source.
-- Only works on pages where the user has already granted location access
+- Only works on pages where the user has already granted location access; use `check_permissions` first to identify eligible tabs.

+**`clipboard` returns no output / times out:**
+- Current builds use the Offscreen Document API (`offscreen.html`) — clipboard reads no longer require page focus or a user gesture.
+- If you see "Clipboard failed: chrome.offscreen is not a function", the installed payload was built before the offscreen fix.
+Rebuild and reload the extension.
+- Endpoint DLP software may block clipboard reads by Chrome extensions.
+In that case the offscreen document's `navigator.clipboard.readText()` call throws `NotAllowedError` and `cmdClipboard` will return a "Clipboard error: ..." message.

+**`find_in_dom` returns no matches despite text being visible on the page:**
+- Current builds search all frames (`allFrames: true`) and traverse shadow DOM trees recursively.
+Older builds searched only the main frame.
+- Ensure the page is fully loaded before issuing `find_in_dom`.
+- If the text is inside an `<iframe>` with a cross-origin src, Chrome's same-origin policy prevents the injected script from reading its DOM.
+This is a browser security boundary that cannot be bypassed by the extension.

+**`check_permissions` returns "Unknown command":**
+- Earlier builds were missing the dispatcher entry and implementation in `background.js`.
+Rebuild from current source.

 **`download_intercept_start` not firing:**
-- Confirm the intercept was armed *before* the download started
+- Confirm the intercept was armed *before* the download started.
-- Use WebSocket mode for instant task delivery
+- Use WebSocket mode for instant task delivery.
-- The pattern match is a case-insensitive substring check on URL and filename
+- Patterns support glob syntax: `*.pdf` matches any filename ending in `.pdf`.
+Substring patterns (no `*` or `?`) are matched case-insensitively against both the full URL and the filename.
+- If two rules share the same pattern, the second `download_intercept_start` call overwrites the first rule for that pattern.

 **Obfuscation build fails or extension won't load:**
 - Try `obfuscate = medium` (default).
 The `high` level produces larger files that Chrome